porkbrain/sqs-consumer/README.md

 in queue.

 It could be useful to transform the body into an object.
-You can use `any` type or, preferably, create an interface and export the interface.
+You can use `any` type or, preferably, create an interface and export it.

 ```typescript
 // Action.ts